 The inpatient Pharmacy Department provides service to three campuses of KDHCD.

-The inpatient pharmacy department has a staff of 80+ with over 45+ clinical
+The inpatient pharmacy department has a staff of 120+ with 45+ clinical

 are primarily dispensed using unit-based medication dispensing cabinets

-with the addition of a centralized IV additive and chemotherapy preparation
+with the addition of centralized IV additive and chemotherapy preparation

 services.
 A full array of technology is available to assist with distribution